 - A mechanics lien can prevent a property from being sold, transferred or refinanced

 - Without a mechanics lien, you have no security when you file suit on your breach of contract claim.
 With a lien, your claim has the property has security.

-This is a perfect storm of aggravation to the project and the parties working on the project, that frequently results in getting you paid without any action beyond filing the lien.
+This is a perfect storm of aggravation to the project and the parties working on the project, which frequently results in getting you paid without any action beyond filing the lien.

-Most states require the lien be “enforced” or “foreclosed.”
+Most states require the lien be “enforced” or “foreclosed” within a certain timeframe.
 This typically means that you bring a lawsuit against the person you contracted with and/or the other relevant parties (property owner, prime contractor, surety, etc.).
 In most circumstances, the lien stays on the books while your action is pending, and if you win…you have the security of the property to ensure you get paid.

 The time you have to enforce or foreclose on a mechanics lien varies depending on the state where the project is located.
-We have Construction Lien Law Summaries, and specifically the time period to enforce mechanics liens from each state, available on our State-By-State Lien Law Resources pages, to find the enforcement deadline in your state.
+You can check out our State-By-State Lien Law Resources pages, to find the enforcement deadline in your state.
 Or, answer a few simple questions in our Payment Rights Advisor below.

 But, don’t fret.
 Just because you can’t enforce a lien, doesn’t mean you’re out of options!
 You can always bring your lawsuit against the party in your contract (if you are within the statute of limitations for your state).